showaykerker/task-orc-pycord-bot/README.md

 - [ ] Sort out weekday assignment issue.
 - [ ] Add support for more time-assigning formats.
 - [ ] Add support to assign task with a time.
-- [ ] Refactor trello cogs.
 - [ ] Figure out a way to show check lists in cards.
-- [ ] Handle Trello ID congifuring if members > 5.
+- [ ] Handle Trello ID configuring if members > 5.
-- [ ] Handle Trello board keywords congifuring if board > 5.
+- [ ] Handle Trello board keywords configuring if board > 5.
-- [ ] Isolate configure command to another command group that can only be used by admins.
 - [ ] Document.
 - [ ] Make Trello key and token generation guide.
+- [ ] Assign tasks to multiple, but not all, members.
+- [ ] Refactor trello cogs.
+- [ ] Refactor configuration process.
+- [ ] Isolate configure command to another command group that can only be used by admins.